 More Than Just Residential Proxies

 But as with all P2P proxies, there is a fluctuation in the IPs based on the number of devices online during that period.
-The residential proxies have forced or organic rotational IPs that are rotated by default to reduce downtime.
+These have forced or organic rotational IPs that are rotated by default to reduce downtime.
 This means if your previous proxy goes offline, you are automatically transferred to other IPs.

 Important to note is that you can specify a custom proxy rotation time when you create your account.
-Also, SOAX proxies have set limits especially when it comes to ports.
+Also, SOAX has set limits, especially when it comes to ports.
 However, the company advertises them as unlimited.
-For example, the “Micro Wi-Fi” plan, which is the most basic plan offers 300 ports but you are allowed to go beyond 30 concurrent connections on each.
+For example, the “Micro Wi-Fi” plan, which is the most basic plan, offers 300 ports, but you are allowed to go beyond 30 concurrent connections on each.

 - Proxy types: Rotating Residential IPs and Mobile Proxies